MS in Health Psychology

 Furthering Your Education:

-Earning a Master of Science in Health Psychology degree could qualify graduates to pursue a number of opportunities in multiple fields.
+Earning a Master of Science in Health Psychology could qualify graduates to pursue a number of opportunities in multiple fields.
 However, those interested in pursuing clinical work typically need at least a doctoral degree.
 A doctoral degree program could also better prepare individuals for scholarly pursuits or administrative roles with the field.